ciathyza/skyrim-optimization-guide-2018/README.md

 ### 1. Introduction

-This document is designed to provide a complete and comprehensive guide for modding and optimizing Skyrim LE (Legendary Edition) that goes into great detail of tweaking the game to provide a stable and visually high-end gameplay which still runs at a fluid framerate.
+This document is designed to provide a complete and comprehensive guide for modding and optimizing Skyrim LE (Legendary Edition) by going into great detail of tweaking the game to provide a visually high-end and rich dynamic gameplay while still running stable and at a fluid framerate.

+The aim of this guide is to provide a reliable walkthrough to create a base mod setup that consists of an ENB, tweaked for gameplay but visually pleasing, texture and mesh replacements, UI tweaks, weather mods, animations, and various gameplay-enhancing mods.
+This base setup can then be used to build on and add secondary mods, such as companions, houses, quests, etc.

-This guide assumes a fairly good grasp of handling and understanding Windows-related file operations.
+This guide assumes a fairly good grasp of handling and understanding Windows-related file operations ans being familiar with Mod Organizer.

 #### Why Skyrim LE?